Yukon

 Major Salmon-Bearing Rivers

-Yukon salmon have evolved to be some of the largest and oldest salmon in the world, allowing them to survive the harsh northern environment and epic migrations.
-Yukon salmon can weigh up to 45 kilograms and live as long as eight years.
-However, returning Yukon Chinook are now smaller and younger (typically six years old) as a result of decades of selective fisheries that have preferentially harvested larger and older fish.
-Since younger, smaller females typically produce fewer and smaller eggs, the reproductive potential of female Yukon Chinook has declined by an estimated 24-35 per cent since the 1970s.
+Yukon Chinook have evolved to be some of the largest and oldest salmon in the world, allowing them to survive the harsh northern environment and epic migrations.
+Yukon Chinook can weigh up to 45 kilograms and live as long as eight years.
+However, returning Yukon Chinook are now smaller and younger (typically six years old) as a result of decades of selective fisheries that have preferentially harvested larger and older fish†.
+Since younger, smaller females typically produce fewer and smaller eggs, the reproductive potential of female Yukon Chinook has declined by an estimated 24-35 per cent since the 1970s†.